 How Much Will Long-Term Care Cost?

-Because the cost of long-term care is always changing and will increase over the years, it is nearly impossible to estimate exactly how much it will cost.
-It may be a good idea to work with a financial adviser to discuss potential expenses and the best options to prepare.
+Because the cost of long-term care is constantly changing and will increase over the years, it is nearly impossible to estimate how much it will cost.
+It may be good to work with a financial adviser to discuss potential expenses and the best options to prepare.

-This tool from genworth.com helps to compare long-term care costs across the United States:
+This tool from genworth.com helps compare long-term care costs across the United States:Β Cost Of Care In My State.

 Taking Care Of YOU As The Caregiver

-Being a caregiver can be exhausting; emotionally, mentally and physically.
-In order to keep your own health from declining is is vital that you make self-care a priority.
-If you want to be the most effective caregiver, you must take care of YOU.
+Being a caregiver can be exhausting; emotionally, mentally, and physically.
+To keep your health from declining is vital that you make self-care a priority.
+If you want to be the most effective caregiver, you must take care of yourself.

 Without a self-care plan or priority in place, you are likely to suffer from:

-Here are some important ways to ensure you’re looking after yourself so that you can maintain optimum health.
+Here are some essential ways to ensure you’re looking after yourself to maintain optimum health.

 #1 Reduce Stress

-It is easy to become stressed and overwhelmed as a caregiver, especially if you have other family members/kids to take care of or if you’re also working full time.
-Chronic stress wears down your body quickly and leaves you feeling irritable, sleepless, forgetful, tired, depressed, anxious and potentially very ill.
+It is easy to become stressed and overwhelmed as a caregiver, especially if you have other family members/kids to take care of or work full time.
+Chronic stress wears down your body quickly and leaves you feeling irritable, sleepless, forgetful, tired, depressed, anxious, and potentially very ill.

 Steps to reduce stress:

-• Ask: what can I take OFF my plate?
-Are there chores that can be delegated?
+- Ask: What can I take OFF my plate?Β Are there chores that can be delegated?
 Can you hire someone to walk the dog and do the yard work?
-Are there obligations that you can say no to that aren’t he priority?
+Are there obligations you can say no to that isn’t the priority?

-• Don’t do it all yourself.
-If you have a hard time asking people for help, you need to change your mindset!
-There is no reason you should be the martyr- put your needs as a priority and accept help when offered.
+- Don’t do it all yourself.Β If you have a hard time asking people for help, you need to change your mindset!
+There is no reason you should be the martyr- put your needs as a priority and accept use when offered.

-• Spend time outdoors.
-Get outside in the sun.
-Sit at the park.
-Go on hikes.
-Your mental well being will be improved and your outlook on life will brighten.
+- Spend time outdoors.Β Get outside in the sun, sit at the park, or go on hikes.
+Your mental well-being will improve, and your outlook on life will brighten.

 #2 Create Activities To Look Forward To Every Day

-As a caregiver sometimes you may feel bogged down in the day-to-day routines and become melancholy.
-Creating things to look forward to, even simple things, can help to add some bounce to your step.
+As a caregiver, sometimes you may feel bogged down in the day-to-day routines and become melancholy.
+You can add some bounce into your step by creating things to look forward to, even simple things.

 #3 Increase Daily Movement/Exercise

-Exercise will help promote better sleep, reduce stress and depression, increase energy and reduce fatigue, improve immunity and boost mood.
+Exercise will help promote better sleep, reduce stress and depression, increase energy, reduce fatigue, improve immunity, and boost mood.

 #4 Visit Your Own Physician/Therapist

-Because you are taking care of someone else so extensively, it is easy to forget about your own need to visit the doctor or go to a therapist.
-Make regular checkups a priority.
-If you are struggling emotionally, schedule time with a therapist.
+Because you are taking care of someone else so extensively, it is easy to forget about your need to visit the doctor or go to a therapist.
+Make regular checkups a priority if you are struggling emotionally, and schedule time with a therapist.

 #5 Eat High-Quality Food

-If you eat low-quality food it will impact your energy, sleep, mood, immune system and your ability to be an effective caregiver.
+Eating low-quality food will impact your energy, sleep, mood, immune system, and ability to be an effective caregiver.
 Don’t let your diet fall down the priority list- keep it right up at the top!
-Fill your diet with whole fruits and vegetables, nuts and seeds, herbs, spices, healthy fats, and protein.
+Fill your diet with whole fruits and vegetables, nuts, seeds, herbs, spices, healthy fats, and protein.
 Please limit your intake of processed foods and snacks.

-A. Long-term care services and other out-of-pocket medical costs must exceed 7.5% of the taxpayers adjusted gross income in order to be tax deductible.
+A. Long-term care services and other out-of-pocket medical costs must exceed 7.5% of the taxpayer’s adjusted gross income to be tax-deductible.
 I suggest working with a qualified accountant to figure out the numbers and get the most deductions possible.

-A. You can compare pros and cons of various long-term care insurance plans by visiting Consumer Affairs.
+A. You can compare the pros and cons of various long-term care insurance plans by visitingΒ Consumer Affairs.

 A. Long-term care planning means creating a plan and preparing for the future potential need of long-term care.
-It is deciding where one will live, who/how costs will be covered, and who the caregiver will be.
+It determines where to live, who pays for what, and who is the carer.

-A. Long-term care pharmacies are more specialized pharmacies that serve patients in nursing homes, hospitals, assisted living facilities and provide support for long-term care patients living in residential homes.
+A. Long-term care pharmacies are more specialized pharmacies that serve patients in nursing homes, hospitals, and assisted living facilities and support long-term care patients living in residential homes.

-A. Many long-term care insurances covers assisted living as well as hospice, home health care, adult day care, respite care and nursing home facilities.
+A. Many long-term care insurances cover assisted living and hospice, home health care, adult day care, respite care, and nursing home facilities.

 A. Whether or not you choose to invest in long-term care insurance is a personal decision.
-It can be hard to say whether or not it is worth the money, because it is impossible to estimate exactly the cost of long-term care.
+It can be hard to say whether or not it is worth the money because it is impossible to estimate precisely the cost of long-term care.
 It is different depending on the health concerns of the individual as well as where they choose to live and what treatments or services they need.
-For some people it is absolutely worth the money but for others it may not be worth the investment.
+For some people, it is worth the money, but it may not be worth the investment for others.

 Conclusion

-Remember, it is not selfish to focus on your own needs and health as well as the health of your family members.
+Remember, it is not selfish to focus on your own needs and health and the health of your family members.
 Keeping yourself in optimum condition is going to benefit everyone in your life.
-Being a long-term care provider is a challenging job but with proper planning and preparation, the strain and stress can be reduced significantly.
+Planning and preparation can considerably lessen the strain and stress of delivering long-term care.

-I hope you’ve found this information useful.
-If you have more questions, comments or concerns, you can write them below.
+I hope you’ve found this helpful information.
+If you have more questions, comments, or concerns, you can write them below.